StemVibrations/STEM/docs/tutorial5.rst

 ..    # END CODE BLOCK

 The output process is added to the model using the `Model.add_output_settings` method.
 The results will be then written to the output directory in vtk format.
 In this case, the output interval is set to 1 and the output control type is set to "step", meaning that the results will be written every time step.
-The vtk files will be written in binary format in order to save space.
+The output directory is set to "results".

 .. code-block:: python

+    results_dir = "results"
     model.add_output_settings(
         part_name="porous_computational_model_part",
         output_dir=results_dir,
         output_name="vtk_output",
         output_parameters=VtkOutputParameters(
-            file_format="binary",
+            file_format="ascii",
             output_interval=1,
             nodal_results=nodal_results,
             gauss_point_results=gauss_point_results,